Call (888) 784-1722 Mon-Sat 8:30-5:00 PST

 * By the fourth year your kiwi vine structure will be in place.

-Dormant pruning for mature kiwi vines will be a regular process of renewing fruiting canes.
+When the kiwi vines reach their fourth year the dormant pruning (in winter) will be a regular process of renewing fruiting canes.
 The pruning becomes more complicated in a mature vine and is well explained by the the Oregon State University Extension article.
+If you grow muscadine grapes, you will note that the technique for pruning kiwi vines is the same.